codeforboston/rta/README.md

 	-> schedule of the route.
 ```

-It returns a promise so you can omit the callback if your into that.
-Also included is 'server.js' which can be run with `node server.js` and is a simple api endpoint setup with CORS and JSONP enabled.
+It returns a promise so you can omit the callback if you're into that.

 Not affiliated with the Next bus or any transit company.
 Inspired by [Tom MacWright](https://github.com/tmcw)'s [wmataapiapi](https://github.com/tmcw/wmataapiapi).